Zoulou95/Projet-Info4-CY-MI5A/README.md

 # Click-journeY

-The website of CyLanta, a travel agency based in Cergy, offers trips to the islands of French Polynesia.
+The website of CyLanta, a travel agency based in Cergy.

 **PREING-2 INFORMATIQUE IV PROJECT**.
 **Developed by MI-5 group A**.